pytorch/rfcs/RFC-0020-Lightweight-Dispatch.md

 ## Testing & Tooling Plan

-Expand existing tests on lite interpreter to cover codegen logic.
-Let the cpp test target depending on codegen unboxing library, test if a module forward result from JIT execution equals to the lite interpreter execution.
-Since JIT execution goes through metaprogramming unboxing and lite interpreter execution goes through codegen unboxing, we can make sure the correctness of codegen unboxing.
+Expand existing tests on the mobile interpreter to cover codegen logic.
+Let the cpp test target depending on codegen unboxing library, test if a module forward result from JIT execution equals to the mobile interpreter execution.
+Since JIT execution goes through metaprogramming unboxing and mobile interpreter execution goes through codegen unboxing, we can make sure the correctness of codegen unboxing.
 Example:

 ```cpp
 TEST(LiteInterpreterTest, UpsampleNearest2d) {